 Joseph Hoelscher was recently asked to lend his professional opinion to a helpful article on what to know when transferring your house or property after a divorce.
 See his contribution below and follow the link at the end to read the full article.

 Ask an expert: How can I make the process go as smoothly as possible?

-reasonably expect to be left with after the divorce and figure out how to live
+- Reassess your finances immediately.
+You’re going from one household to two.
+You need your own budget.
+Talk openly with your divorce lawyer about what you can reasonably expect to be left with after the divorce and figure out how to live on it.

 Managing Attorney, Hoelscher Gebbia Cepeda PLLC